All Episodes

 Was that a hard duty?

-I kept waiting for one of them to sort of run at me.
+Well, I kept waiting for one of them to sort of run at me.

-No, it was interesting because certainly the KGB people I worked with, one of the strategies that I use in my investigative research is to look for disgruntled ex-employees, and that can be true for anything.
+No, it was interesting because certainly the KGB people I worked with, one of the strategies that I use in my investigative research art is to look for disgruntled ex-employees.

-The people living on pensions over there with the KGB are disgruntled.
+And I mean, the people living on pensions over there with the KGB are disgruntled.

 The women were extremely expendable.

-hoping that seduction of westerners would lead for a ticket out of the
+Some of them actually got involved in that because they were hoping that their seduction of Westerners would lead for a ticket out of the Soviet Union.

-society I became very close with her mother and sister.
+I became very close with her mother and sister.

-She was very guarded and wary, and she had what they look for when they are looking to recruit people to work for the security services over there, and it was described, interestingly enough, as Judas properties.
+She was very guarded and wary, and she had what they look for when they are looking to recruit people to work for the security services over there.

-Judas properties.
+Judas Properties.

 That's appropriate, I guess.

-Who said to me, listen, when this book is done, I'd like you to come down and visit with me in North Carolina and go fishing.
+So anyway, how that leads to this book is that there was a retired intelligence officer who was involved in that investigation who said to me, listen, when this book is done, I'd like you to come down and visit with me in North Carolina and go fishing.

 And he had a boat.

-And this was in the fall of 1995 in October.
+And this was in the fall of 1995, in October.

 And I went down to North Carolina to go fishing, fully expecting to have an enjoyable fishing trip.